Economic history of New Zealand: Reform

 Between the years of 1984 and 1990, New Zealand underwent a period of large reform on the components that guide the economy and public administration.
 These reforms are sometimes referred to as Rogernomics, named after the Minister of Finance, Roger Douglas, who carried them out.
 There were a large number of changes to the economy and how it was run during Douglas' time as Minister of Finance, some of the changes included making the Reserve Bank independent of political decisions, subsidy-free agriculture, loosening import regulations, removing controls on interest rates, and more.
 These changes continued to be implemented under two different governments, helping to solve a wide range of economic restructuring and governmental problems, as well as generating a substantial amount of social change.
-New Zealand relied heavily on privatization to help with its reform period by selling off telecommunications, airlines, computing services, government printing offices, and many others.
+New Zealand relied heavily on privatisation to help with its reform period by selling off telecommunications, airlines, computing services, government printing offices, and many others.
 The government decided that many agencies in the economy should be viewed as profit-making and tax-paying enterprises.

 Open economy

 New Zealand's economy entered into the longest period of significant growth in 1998 and lasted until 2006.
 This growth came as a result of a newly diversified and deregulated economy and benefitted the economy a great deal.
 For the first time in history, New Zealand was running long-term fiscal surpluses in the OECD and unemployment had fallen to never before seen levels.
 Despite these improvements, the country remained stagnant on the international income ranking level due to higher interest rates stemming from an unwillingness to save.
-Nonetheless, New Zealand is still a top choice for foreign investors which totalled NZ$107.69 billion in 2014, a statistic which has increased more than 1,000 times over since 1989 when foreign investment totalled NZ$9.7 billion.
+Nonetheless, New Zealand is still a top choice for foreign investors which totalled NZ$107.69 billion in 2014, a statistic which has increased more than 1,000 percent since 1989 when foreign investment totalled NZ$9.7 billion.

 Economic outlook

 Since the 1980s, New Zealand has gone from being one of the most heavily regulated economies in the OECD to one of the least regulated and most free market economy.
-Projecting an increase in growth of 3% for 2018, OECD believes that steady growth "will continue to be driven by strong tourism demand from Asia and increases in dairy exports".
-The stock market continues to show strong growth as well, rising 22% in 2017, held up by the economy growing at a rate that is above its long-term trend.
-GDP is forecasted to increase as well due to strong tourism growth, low-interest rates, and high net migration.

-Strong economic performance in the near term would greatly benefit New Zealand, but demand from government spending could be weaker than projected if the implementation of policy is slower than expected.